yunusdonmez-dev/Python_Modul_Week_3/README.md

 1. On startup, a **login screen** is shown.
 2. The user can log in or create a new account.
 3. Menu options:
+- 1 - List all books
+- 2 - Borrow a book
+- 3 - Return a book
+- 4 - Show my borrowed books
+- 5 - Save and exit

 4. On exit, all data is saved to a JSON file.
 5. On the next run, the system loads the saved state and continues.